cs411-alawini/sp25-cs411-team065-Good/doc/Conceptual and Logical Database Design.md

 1. $\( id \rightarrow itemId, name, imageUrl, rating, description, address \)$

-Both $\(id\)$ and $\(itemId\)$ are candidate keys.
-Any functional dependency that has either candidate key on the left-hand side implies all non-key attributes.
-As a result, there is no partial or transitive dependency, and no dependency where a non-key attribute determines another non-key attribute.
+$\(id\)$  is the only candidate keys of this table.
+There is no partial or transitive dependency, and no dependency where a non-key attribute determines another non-key attribute.
 Hence, **Hotel** is in 3NF and also satisfies BCNF.

 ## 6. Attraction Table
 **Relation**: $\( R_{Attraction}(id, itemId, name, imageUrl, rating, description, state) \)$
 **Declared Primary Key**: $\( id \)$
 **Implicit Candidate Key**: $\( itemId \)$
 **Main Functional Dependencies**:
-1. \( id \rightarrow itemId, name, imageUrl, rating, description, state \)
+1. $\( id \rightarrow itemId, name, imageUrl, rating, description, state \) $

 Similar to the **Hotel** table, \(id\) and \(itemId\) are both candidate keys, and they fully determine all other attributes.
 There are no partial or transitive dependencies.
 Thus, **Attraction** also satisfies 3NF (and BCNF).